larryyueli/okshell/README.md

     $ ok replace "good" with "great" in all txt files

 When you are in CONFIG mode occasionally, you want to run some administrative tasks.
-Just type `ok` twice, for example
+Just type `ok` twice, followed by some adminitrative command, for example

     $ ok ok verbose off